Btushir/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project

+## Project Overview
+The goal of this project is to classify disaster messages into categories.
+It utilizes the dataset provided by Figure Eight to build a classifier for a web API.
+The user inputs the messages through the web API, and results are presented in several categories.
+## Project Components:
+1. ETL pipeline: is implemented in `process_data.py` file
+- It loads the two datasets, namely: messages and categories
+- Merge the datasets and clean it
+- Store the cleaned dataset into SQLite database

+2. ML pipeline: is implemented in `train_classifier.py` file
+- Load the clean data from the SQLite database
+- Split the data into train-test sets
+- Build a text processing and ML model
+- Train and evaluate the model
+- Dump the trained model

+3. Web app using Flask: is implemented in `run.py`
+- It provides a platform for user to input a disaster message and view the categories as output

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.